James-Dyer/courseSelector/README.md

 The algorithm is designed to handle large input files efficiently by leveraging breadth-first search and hash-based tracking of unique schedules.
 Execution time is logged for performance monitoring.

 ## Future Improvements:
-GUI Integration: Provide a user-friendly interface for course selection.
+- **GUI Integration**: Provide a user-friendly interface for course selection.
-Dynamic Input Parsing: Support for real-time requirement updates.
+- **Dynamic Input Parsing**: Support for real-time requirement updates.
-Advanced Optimization: Incorporate additional constraints like time slots and prerequisites.
+- **Advanced Optimization**: Incorporate additional constraints like time slots and prerequisites.